 How To Dry Cure Salmon

 - First, prepare the salmon.
 Pat the salmon fillets dry with a paper towel, then place on a rimmed baking sheet.
+This is Atlantic salmon, though you can check out our salmon guide for more information on the different species.

 - In a small bowl, combine equal parts Kosher salt and granulated sugar.